yasiryagi/helpdesk/tokenomics/README.md

 ### Weekly Replenishment
 Every week, an amount of USD will be added to the pool, without changing the tJOY issuance.
 The size of this will be determined the week before.

-# KPIs
+# KPIs and Bounties
-Jsgenesis will regularly release new Key Performance Indicators ("KPIs") as a way to incentivize the community and its participants to perform certain actions, maintain network functionality, produce reports, assets, code or other deliverables, etc.
+Jsgenesis will regularly release new Key Performance Indicators ("KPIs") and Bounties as a way to incentivize the community and its participants to perform certain actions, maintain network functionality, produce reports, assets, code or other deliverables, etc.

-**FIX**

 The KPI scheme has evolved over time, and further changes in the future should be expected.

-Currently, the KPIs is divided in to two different types, [Council KPIs](#council-kpis) and [Community KPIs](#community-kpis), each with a distinct structure, frequency, scope, and reward mechanism.
+Currently, we separate these as two different types, [Council KPIs](#council-kpis) and [Community Bounties](#community-bounties), each with a distinct structure, frequency, scope, and reward mechanism.

 ## Council KPIs
 For each new Council elected, a fresh set of Council KPIs are published by Jsgenesis.
 These KPIs will mainly serve to incentivize the Council Members to manage the platform, pay attention to the Tokenomics, monitor the network and respond to proposals and other requests.